• Skip to primary navigation

 So how can you turn your dust-collecting kitchen desk into a more functional, usable space? (post includes affiliate links – full disclosure available {here})

 1. Get a desk chair.
 Because the truth is that you’ll never actually use the desk as a desk unless you have a chair.
 And don’t just buy any old chair – get one that you love and that adds style and personality to your kitchen.
 Unlike when you’re buying chairs for a dining table, you only need a single chair for a desk so now is the time to get that chair that you’ve always loved but couldn’t afford if you needed 4 or 6 of them.
-And pay attention to how the back of the chair looks since that’s the side that you’ll see the most:
+And pay attention to how the back of the chair looks since that’s the side that you’ll see the most.

 2. Add a large bulletin board to the wall above the desk.
-Bulletin boards are fairly easy and inexpensive to make in a customized size and can be left as plain cork like in {this gorgeous kitchen} or covered in fabric (and nailhead trim if you want to get fancy) like in {this pretty kitchen} or {this one}.
+Bulletin boards are fairly easy and inexpensive to make in a customized size and can be left as plain cork like in {this gorgeous kitchen} or covered in fabric (and nailhead trim if you want to get fancy) like in {this pretty kitchen}.
 And if you want an even simpler DIY, find a frame you like that fits in your space, cut a piece of cork board to fit, cover it with fabric and adhere it to your frame (tutorial {here}).
 Once you have a bulletin board in your kitchen, you’ll wonder how you lived without it.
 It’s perfect for pinning up letters to mail, bills to pay, field trip permission slips, coupons, or anything else that tends to get lost in the paperwork piles we all have.
 Just make sure that if you choose a chair with arms, you measure your chair and desk to make sure the arms will fit underneath your desk so that the chair can be pushed all of the way in and not disrupt the flow of traffic in the kitchen.
 If there is an issue with very little space in front of the desk, you could also choose an x-bench or low stool that can be tucked completely underneath.

 3. If you have open shelving above the desk area, add some accessories that you love along with some baskets or storage boxes to contain clutter for a look similar to these living room shelves: